Step-by-step advice on laying a simple deck

 Pre-drill pilot holes at an angle through the grooved edge of deck board into the outer joist.
 They require pilot holes (by 90% of the length of the screw with a HSS 3.5mm diameter drill bit).

-Attach the fascia board flush with the deck surface and screw in the 63mm composite deck screws.
+Attach the fascia board flush with the deck surface and screw in the 63mm solid composite deck screws.

 For an overhang